Boone County Master Commissioner FAQ

 You are welcome to make copies, if needed, and the cost is twenty-five cents for each page.

-Our office is located on the third floor and we are open from 8:30 a.m. to 4:30 p.m.(Please come before 4:00 p.m. to review so that the staff can leave at closing.)
+Our office is located on the first floor and we are open from 8:30 a.m. to 4:30 p.m.(Please come before 4:00 p.m. to review so that the staff can leave at closing.)

 What does "LA" mean?

 This means ‘lien amount’ of what the owner(s) owe on their mortgage at the time the Judgment was entered into the Court.